Pyramid (game show): Later developments

-Other personnel
+Conception

+Television producer Bob Stewart developed The $10,000 Pyramid in 1973.
+The show's format was adapted from an unsold television pilot Stewart had filmed earlier titled Cash on the Line.

+Personnel

 Bob Clayton was the series' original announcer and performed these duties until his death in 1979.
 Alan Kalter and Steve O'Brien shared the primary announcer role until The $50,000 Pyramid ended production in 1981.
 Substitutes included Fred Foy, John Causier, Dick Heatherton, Scott Vincent, and Ed Jordan.

 When the series was revived and production moved to California in 1982, Jack Clark became the announcer and held the position until 1985.
 Johnny Gilbert became the primary announcer for The $25,000 Pyramid while Charlie O'Donnell took the job for The $100,000 Pyramid when it launched that fall.
 Both Gilbert and O'Donnell substituted for each other on their respective series; other substitutes included Jerry Bishop, Rod Roddy, Bob Hilton, Charlie Tuna, and Dean Goss.
 In 1991, Gilbert and Goss were both featured announcers and frequent panelist Henry Polic II also announced for several weeks.
 John Cramer announced the 2002–04 version, and JD Roberto announced The Pyramid (2012).
 The 2016 ABC primetime version is announced by Brad Abelle.

 Mike Gargiulo directed through 1981, with Bruce Burmester replacing him until the end of the 1991 version.

 The original theme tune was "Tuning Up" by Ken Aldin.
 In 1982, it was replaced by an original, similarly styled composition by Bob Cobert, which was also used in 1991.
 Barry Coffing and John Blaylock composed the theme and incidental music for the 2002–04 version, while Alan Ett composed a cover of Bob Cobert's 1982–91 theme for The Pyramid.
 Bleeding Fingers Music composed a separate cover of Cobert's theme for the 2016 version.